kWAYTV/dma-cheat-base/README.md

 ## Usage
 1. Clone the repository.
 2. Open the project in Visual Studio.
-3. Place `FTD3XX.lib`,  `leechcore.lib` & `vmm.lib` in the project directory, inside `Source/Lib` folder.
+3. Build the DMALibrary, and update it when it updates.
-4. Configure `config.h` with your proccess info & kmbox details.
+4. Configure `Config Structs` with your proccess info & kmbox details.
-5. Add your own cheat code & initialize it in `main.cpp`.
+5. Add your own cheat code & initialize it.
 6. Build the project & send it over to your second machine.
 7. Magic!